Environmental Product Declaration (EPD)

 - RTS EPDs must cover at least the product manufacturing stage, from the acquisition of raw materials to the factory's gate, i.e. information modules A1 … A3.

 - RTS EPDs must include modules A4, C1, C2, C3, C4 and D (see instructions on the RTS PCR)

 - Cut-off criteria, Assessment period

 LIFE CYCLE ASSESSMENT RESULTS

 - Other information to be declared (emissions to soil, emissions to surface water, indoor air emissions)

 - Additional technical information (scenarios used, which help when assessing the building level)

 RTS EPD and ECO Platform

-The next EPD work group meetings will be held:
+The next EPD work group meeting will be held: